evangoad/evangoad.github.io/resume/index.md

 # Summary

-Whether I am on a team or hacking on one of my personal projects, I love developing software.
-Connecting people through web tech has become a passion of mine, and I am looking for a company to help grow my passion!
+Whether I am contributing to a scrum team or hacking on one of my personal projects, I love developing software.
+Connecting people through web technology has become a passion of mine, and I am looking for a company to help grow this passion!
 My specialty is memory and database query optimization for Rails and PostgreSQL, but I am ready to take on any stack.